DenisKai7/GroUp/README.md

 main and master: our base branches contains the backup program for our Mobile Dev.

 backend: Contains the API built with Node.js and Express to access data from the database.
-Contains the API for deploying machine learning models..
+Contains the API for deploying machine learning models.
 This branch is deployed to Cloud Functions.

 dataset: Contains the dataset which the one dataset we used to build ML model.

+scraping-articles : Contains the API built with Node.js and Express to access the Articles or Journals data from WHO and the others information about stunting.

+ml-training : Contains the ML training and modeling. in the ml-training also contains 2 models.